GridOPTICS/GridPACK/python/README.md

 export RHEL_OPENMPI_HACK
 ```

 This seems to be necessary on constance.

+It is *not* necessary with MPICH or apparently OpenMPI on other Linux
+distributions.

 ### Build

+*This is deprecated, but may still work with older Pythons.*

 In the top directory (where `setup.py` is),
 ```